cairo-book/cairo-book/src/ch16-05-01-price-feeds.md

 {{#include ../listings/ch16-building-advanced-starknet-smart-contracts/listing_08_price_feed/src/lib.cairo:price_feed_impl}}
 ```

 The `get_asset_price` function is responsible for retrieving the price of the asset specified in the `asset_id` argument from Pragma Oracle.
 Inside the function, an instance of the `IPragmaDispatcher` is created which serves as a dispatcher for interacting with the Pragma Oracle.
 The `get_data_median` method is then called from the created instance by passing the `DataType::SpotEntry(asset_id)` as an argument and assigned to a variable named `output` of type `PragmaPricesResponse`.
-Finally, the function returns a `u128` the price property of `output`, which is the requested asset price.
+Finally, the function returns a `u128`, the price property of the `output` instance, which is the requested asset price.

 ## Example Application Using Pragma Price Feed

 ```rust,noplayground
 {{#include ../listings/ch16-building-advanced-starknet-smart-contracts/listing_08_price_feed/src/lib.cairo:here}}
 ```

+The code above is an example implementation of price feed using the Pragma oracle.
+The contract imports necessary modules and interfaces, including the `IPragmaABIDispatcher` for interacting with the Pragma oracle contract and the `ERC20ABIDispatcher` for interacting with the ETH ERC-20 token contract.

+The contract has a `const` that stores the token pair ID of `ETH/USD`, and a `Storage` struct that holds two fields `pragma_contract` and `product_price_in_usd`, then the constructor function initializes the `pragma_contract` address and sets the `product_price_in_usd` to 10.

+The `buy_item` function is the main entry point for a user to purchase an item.
+It retrieves the caller's address.
+It calls the `get_asset_price` function to get the current price of ETH in USD using the `ETH_USD` asset ID.
+It calculates the amount of ETH needed to buy the product based on the product price in USD and the ETH price.
+It checks if the caller has enough ETH by calling the `balance_of` method on the ERC20 ETH contract.
+If the caller has enough ETH, it calls the `trasfer_from` method of the `eth_dispatcher` instance to transfer the required amount of ETH from the caller to another contract address.

+The `get_asset_price` function is the entry point to interact with the Pragma oracle and has been explained in the section above.

 You can get a detail guide on consuming data using Pragma price feeds [here](https://docs.pragma.build/Resources/Cairo%201/data-feeds/consuming-data).